Diversity and Inclusion resources

-Resources designed to support parents and teachers in delivering learning from home for children with disability or additional learning and support needs.
+Resources designed to support parents and teachers in delivering learning from home for students taking diversity and inclusion into account.

-Teachers can use these resources to personalise their lessons.
+Teachers can use these resources to personalise their lessons or activities.
 Families can use them to support learning in the home environment.

 A range of learning activities across learning areas such as English, mathematics, movement and living skills.

 - Literacy and numeracy building good practice (PDF 15.4MB) - Australian Government - Early learning activities for young children

 - Learning from home – considerations for parents and teachers (PDF 973KB) - practical ideas to support the continuity of learning for students with disability